 3. Driving in the pit area will not be allowed.

 4. Coaching of the drivers will not be permitted from anywhere on the track or in the pit area during a race.

 5. Unsportsmanlike conduct will not be tolerated.
-If you or any of your pit-crew or owner are found to be swearing, fighting, making obscene gestures or causing trouble, you will be penalized.
+If you or any of your pit crew or owner are found to be swearing, fighting, making obscene gestures, or causing trouble, you will be penalized.
 Approaching the flagman during the races is considered unsportsmanlike conduct and will not be tolerated.
 Do not approach the flagman.
 All calls are final.
 Remember, flagmen and officials are human and your view of the situation may well be different than theirs.
-They are doing their job the best they can and Official’s rulings are final.
+They are doing their job the best they can and the Official’s rulings are final.